Skip to main content

 Laghman

-Hand-pulled noodles in vegetable and meat broth, showcasing the fusion of Chinese and Central Asian influences.
-A Pamiri and Silk Road favorite found throughout Tajikistan.
+Hand-pulled noodles in a meat and vegetable broth, with clear roots in both Chinese and Central Asian cooking.
+It's a Pamiri and Silk Road staple you'll find across Tajikistan.

 Shakarob